elizabethdaly/simulating-data/README.md

 As I imagine what the final data set might look like I'm thinking: what would a Seaborn pairplot look like?
 I might expect
 - RE to be related to age (starts in childhood, progresses with growth, decreased in older people)
 - RE to be related to genes.
 Maybe data from the three genes variables would be clustered in groups?
 - Hours outside to be related to age - maybe decreases as get older?
+See Child in the City below.
 - Hours outside to decrease as close work increases?